nighttardis/CobaltStrikeParser/README.md

   --json             Print as json
   --quiet            Do not print missing or empty settings --version VERSION  Try as specific cobalt version (3 or 4).
 If not specified, tries both.
+  --byteswap         Try a byteswap if decoding doesn't make sense
 ```

 ## Extra